Clicky

 Dos & Don’ts

-Do press ribbon before sewing.
+Press the ribbon before sewing.

 Don’t stretch it as you sew.

-Do use matching thread for clean finish.
+Do use a matching thread for a clean finish.

 Don’t skip edge topstitching—it anchors everything.